MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

     ![Screenshot of switching environment on Dynamics 365 Remote Assist mobile to Dynamics 365 Remote Assist mobile calls.](./media/spectator-ram-ram.png)

-6. When the remote collaborator starts sharing their space, the technician can view the remote collaborator's space when they start sharing it.
-Select **Switch view** or **Dismiss**.
+6. When the remote collaborator starts sharing their space, the technician can view the remote collaborator's space by selecting **Switch view**.

     ![Screenshot showing notification that someone is sharing.](./media/notif-started-sharing.png "View others' space")